-- Try an ice or cold pack to reduce swelling from a minor injury or sunburn.
+- Try an ice or cold pack to reduce swelling from a minor injury.
 Apply for 15 minutes 3 or 4 times a day during the first 48 hours after the injury.
 The sooner you apply a cold pack, the less swelling you are likely to have.
 Place a cloth between the ice and your skin.

 - Oral or nasal decongestants may relieve ear pain, especially if the pain is related to fluid behind the eardrum ( otitis media with effusion ).
 Avoid products that contain antihistamines, which tend to cause more blockage, unless allergies seem to be the problem.

 - Chewing gum may help relieve pressure changes in the ear, such as when flying in an airplane.